Skip to Content Top

 What is the Americans With Disabilities Act?

-The Americans with Disabilities Act (ADA) is the main piece of legislation that protects a disabled worker’s rights to fair employment.
-Additionally, the ADA states that employers must make reasonable efforts to provide accommodations for any employees, or third-party visitors such as vendors and patrons, with disabilities.
+The Americans with Disabilities Act (ADA) is the primary piece of legislation that protects a worker's rights to fair employment.
+Additionally, the ADA requires that employers make reasonable efforts to provide accommodations for any employees or third-party visitors such as vendors and patrons with disabilities.

 What is Disability Discrimination?

-Discrimination against someone a disability may occur in one of numerous ways.
-In some instances, a manger or executive may make a derogatory comment about an employee’s disability and subsequently penalize them; although it may be claimed that the employee’s disability had nothing to do with the decision to admonish their work performance, the inappropriate comment would indicate otherwise.
+Discrimination against someone with a disability may occur in numerous ways.
+In some instances, a manager or executive may make a derogatory comment about an employee's disability and subsequently penalize them; although it may be claimed that the employee's disability had nothing to do with the decision to admonish their work performance, the inappropriate comment would suggest otherwise.

 Disability discrimination can impact your employment in a number of ways, including: